per-andersen/nextcloud-docker-compose/README.md

 # Nextcloud Docker Compose Deployment

-This repository contains a Docker Compose configuration for deploying Nextcloud with MariaDB and custom configurations including cron, FFmpeg, and PDLib support.
+This repository contains a Docker Compose configuration for deploying Nextcloud with MariaDB and custom configurations including cron, FFmpeg, and optionally PDLib support.

 ## Prerequisites